miklevin/MikeLev.in/_posts/2024-10-11-spa-test-endpoints.md

 incorporate some testing.
 The beautified and testing-included version becomes the new `Pipulate` main instance.
 Than I immediately fork that for the `Botifython` proprietary instance.

+## Reorganizing Code For Better Structure And Readability Requested

 So for that round of cleanup, this looks like a job for o1!